English

 – ClassicalMusicNews.ru

 Clément Nonciaux dedicates himself to music with the goal of creating connections across the world.
 Fluent in five languages, he passionately invests himself in exploring foreign cultures to establish a closer connection with his audiences.
+Emotion and authenticity are his guiding principles: his expressive and theatrical conducting style brings life, depth, and sincerity to the stage.

 Born in Tours, France, Clément Nonciaux holds a Master’s degree in Orchestral Conducting from the Berlin University of the Arts (under Steven Sloane and Harry Curtis) and a Bachelor’s degree from the Musikhochschule Freiburg im Breisgau (under Scott Sandmeier).